-Proposals for new housing development are expected to take place within the Settlement Boundaries.
-Development outside the Settlement Boundaries will only be permitted if it is in accordance with national and local planning policies and the policies of this plan.
+Proposals for new housing development will be supported within the Settlement Boundaries.
+Development outside the Settlement Boundaries will only be supported if it is in accordance with national and local planning policies and the policies of this plan.

 For the purposes of this Policy, Winchfield Hurst, Winchfield Court, Beauclerk Green/ Station Road are defined as settlements.